Nava Tirupathi 12 temples around Tirunelveli

 Known as the ‘South Badri’, Azhagiya Nambi temple at Thirukkurungkudi is about 15 kms from Nanguneri.
 While the Lord lectures Ramanuja at (North) Badri, it is said that, here at Thirukkurungkudi, the Lord took the role of a disciple and obtained Vaishnava Initiation from Ramanuja and hence the Lord here is also called Vaishnava Nambi.

 Chola, Pandya and Naayak Kings are said to have played a significant role in the construction of this temple.
-Culverts show that this temple is at least 700 years old.
+Culverts show that this temple in its current form and structure is at least 700 years old.

 Under half a km from the main temple is the Thirupaarkadal Nambi temple and about 8 kms from here on the Western Ghats is the Thirumalai Nambi temple, where it is believed that Lord Hanuman took the leap to Lanka from here.
 Also, it is said that Lord Rama made his plans for the construction of the bridge to Lanka from here and then went over to Thirupallani.
 The Lord here has 39 different names including Kurungkudi Nambi, Vaishnava Nambi, Tirupparkadal Nambi and Malai Mel Nambi.
 Lord Nambi himself is believed to have been born as Nammazhvaar at Azhvaar Thirunagari.